krwenholz/budget-visualization/README.md

 * Enable flat and percentage based monthly account adjustments.
 * Work for non-programmers.
 (The v1 python script didn't.)
 * Be shareable.

+# Getting started

+  npm install
+  npm start

+Head to localhost:3000 and witness the magic.